RudolfAchter/chiania/docs/README.md

 - [Join here (Discord Channel - Chia Inventory)](https://discord.gg/pDGJf5f6)

+ **Attention**.
+Some actions require to **receive Direct Messages from Bots on this server**.
+Check your privacy Settings to receive Direct Messages from our Discord Server or at least allow Direct Messages from the bots there.

 ## Register your player to connect your Chia DID / Profile to your Discord ID

 ![](include/chiania-mimic.png){class="story_pic_right" style="width:200px"}